Wednesday, November 30, 2011

 Hill Family Estate Winery

-Addendum: Two days later, we picked up our first three wines as club members and were able to taste additional wines while having some tasty complimentary hors d'oeuvres.
+Addendum 11/18/11: Two days later, we picked up our first three wines as club members and were able to taste additional wines while having some tasty complimentary hors d'oeuvres.
 In addition to an incredibly friendly reception, the winemaker, Alison Doran, came to our table and had a long, very animated and interesting discussion with us.
 As much as we liked the wines we had at the tasting two days previously, some of the wines we tasted the second visit were even better.
 This winery is producing some really good Napa Valley premium cabs at prices that are incredibly affordable!
-If you love Sauvignon Blancs or Cabs and if you enjoy premium wine bargains, you should try this winery and seriously consider their wine club.
-Here are some excerpts from my notes during the second visit: 2010 Sauvignon Blanc: At $17.60 for wine club members, this is a wonderful buy.
-It is fermented in stainless steel and much more of a traditional SB than the "Tiara".
+If you love Sauvignon Blancs or Cabs and if you enjoy premium wines at very reasonable prices, you should try this winery and seriously consider their wine club.
+Here are some excerpts from my notes during the second visit: Hill Family 2010 Sauvignon Blanc: At $17.60 for wine club members, this is a wonderful buy.
+It is fermented in stainless steel and much more of a traditional Sauvignon Blanc than the "Tiara".
 This is drier than the Tiara, with more grapefruit.
 My wife loved it.
-2008 Origin ($42) is a full luscious cab with lots of ripe fruit.
-More in the style I prefer, though, is the 2008 Cabernet Sauvignon ($48).
+The Hill Family 2008 Origin ($42) is a full luscious cab blend with lots of ripe fruit.
+More in the style I prefer, though, is the Hill Family 2008 Cabernet Sauvignon ($48).
 This cab reminds me of cabs in the $100 plus range.
 Good fruit with full body but nice balanced tannins.
 This is the type of Cab that made Napa Valley famous but at a fraction of the price that one usually has to pay these days.
 It is complex, interesting and with substance without being overpowering.
 At this price it is a great buy.
 It is drinkable now but will improve with age.
-2007 "Double Barrel" Cabernet Sauvignon ($150 and very limited production).
+Hill Family2007 "Double Barrel" Cabernet Sauvignon ($150 and very limited production).
 With a nice nose and cherry plus chocolate on the palate, this wine has a long finish.
 Extremely well balanced with ripe fruit, it will age well but is definitely very drinkable now.
 If you are a club member you might be able to taste this if they have a bottle open.
 Much thanks, again, to Robin and the staff for being so helpful and making us feel so welcome.

-Addendum 2/16/12: We later bought several bottles of the 2007 Cabernet Sauvignon ($55) and it is outstanding, even better than the 2008.
-We did not like the 2009 Cab as well as the 07 or 08 but then it is younger.
-We also tried the 2009 Late Hervest Sauvignon Blanc at $35 which was fairly good and the 2009 Barrel Blend at $25 which is light, fruity, rather sweet tasting and did not appeal to either of us.
+Addendum 2/16/12: We bought several bottles of the Hill Family 2007 Cabernet Sauvignon ($55) and it is outstanding, even better than the 2008.
+We did not like the Hill Family 2009 Cabernet Sauvignon as well as the 2007 or 2008 but then it is still young.
+We also tried the Hill Family 2009 Late Harvest Sauvignon Blanc at $35 which was fairly good and the Hill Family 2009 Barrel Blend at $25 which is light, fruity, rather sweet tasting and did not appeal to either of us.
 I'd really like to taste the Double Barrel Cabernet Sauvignon again.
-At $150, though, it is a bit out of our price range, and it is not discounted for club members.

 Hill Family Estate Winery